Benjamintdk/CE4013-Project/README.md

 long value = Marshaller.unmarshellLong(your_long_bytes)
 ```

+### FileHandler

+The *FileHandler* class is the class responsible for handling all utilities relating to file I/O operations.
+All methods from this class are static.

+The static methods in this class include:

+1) readFromFile
+2) writeToFile
+3) getFileContent
+4) updateFileContent

 ### File

+The *File* class is a container class to hold all attributes of a class.
+The 3 attributes of a *File* object are:

+1) fileName
+2) fileContent
+3) timeLastModified

-The *File* class is used to create a basic File object.
-There are 2 ways to initialize it:
+There are 2 possible ways to initialize it:

 ```
-/* Initialization without timeLastModified */
+/* Standard Initialization - client should always use this constructor */ public File(String fileName, String fileContent)

-public File(String fileName, String fileContent, long timeLastModified)
+/* This constructor is protected and can only be used within the src.utils package.
+Client and server should not need to interact directly with this constructor. */ public File(String fileName, String fileContent, long timeLastModified)

-/* If timeLastModified is not provided, current system time is used*/ public File(String fileName, String fileContent)
 ```